-Benjamin Delpy originally created Mimikatz as a proof of concept to show Microsoft that their authentication protocols were vulnerable to attack.
-Instead, he inadvertently created one of the most widely used and downloaded hacker tools of the past 20 years.
+Benjamin Delpy originally created Mimikatz as a proof of concept to show Microsoft that its authentication protocols were vulnerable to an attack.
+Instead, he inadvertently created one of the most widely used and downloaded threat actor tools of the past 20 years.

 What is Mimikatz?

-Mimikatz is an open-source application that allows users to view and save authentication credentials like Kerberos tickets.
-Benjamin Delpy continues to lead Mimikatz developments, so the toolset works with the current release of Windows and includes the most up-to-date attacks.
+Mimikatz is an open-source application that allows users to view and save authentication credentials such as Kerberos tickets.
+The toolset works with the current release of Windows and includes a collection of different network attacks to help assess vulnerabilities.

-Attackers commonly use Mimikatz to steal credentials and escalate privileges: in most cases, endpoint protection software and anti-virus systems will detect and delete it.
-Conversely, pentesters use Mimikatz to detect and exploit vulnerabilities in your networks so you can fix them.
+Attackers commonly use Mimikatz to steal credentials and escalate privileges because in most cases, endpoint protection software and antivirus systems will not detect or delete the attack.
+Conversely, pen testers use Mimikatz to detect and exploit vulnerabilities in your networks so you can fix them.

 Mimikatz originally demonstrated how to exploit a single vulnerability in the Windows authentication system.
-Now the tool demonstrates several different kinds of vulnerabilities.
-Mimikatz can perform credential-gathering techniques such as:
+Now it exposes several different kinds of vulnerabilities; Mimikatz can perform credential-gathering techniques such as:

-- Pass-the-Hash: Windows used to store password data in an NTLM hash.
-Attackers use Mimikatz to pass that exact hash string to the target computer to login.
-Attackers don’t even need to crack the password, they just need to use the hash string as is.
-It’s the equivalent of finding the master key to a building on the floor.
-You need that one key to get into all the doors.
+- Pass-the-hash: Windows used to store password data in an NTLM hash.
+Attackers use Mimikatz to pass that exact hash string to the target computer to log in.
+Attackers don’t even need to crack the password — they just need to use the hash string as-is.
+It’s the equivalent of finding the master key to a building on the lobby floor.
+You need just that one key to get into all the doors.

-- Pass-the-Ticket: Newer versions of windows store password data in a construct called a ticket.
-Mimikatz provides functionality for a user to pass a kerberos ticket to another computer and login with that user’s ticket.
-It’s basically the same as pass-the-hash otherwise.
+- Pass-the-ticket: Newer versions of Windows store password data in a construct called a ticket.
+Mimikatz provides functionality for a user to pass a Kerberos ticket to another computer and log in with that user’s ticket.
+It’s very similar to the pass-the-hash method.

-- Over-Pass the Hash (Pass the Key): Yet another flavor of the pass-the-hash, but this technique passes a unique key to impersonate a user you can obtain from a domain controller.
+- Overpass-the-hash (pass-the-key): Yet another flavor of the pass-the-hash, but this technique passes a unique key obtained from a domain controller to impersonate a user.

-- Kerberos Golden Ticket: This is a pass-the-ticket attack, but it’s a specific ticket for a hidden account called KRBTGT, which is the account that encrypts all of the other tickets.
-A golden ticket gives you domain admin credentials to any computer on the network that doesn’t expire.
+- Kerberoast golden tickets: This is a pass-the-ticket attack, but it’s a specific ticket for a hidden account called KRBTGT, which is the account that encrypts all of the other tickets.
+A golden ticket provides you with non-expiring domain admin credentials to any computer on the network.

-- Kerberos Silver Ticket: Another pass-the-ticket, but a silver ticket takes advantage of a feature in Windows that makes it easy for you to use services on the network.
-Kerberos grants a user a TGS ticket, and a user can use that ticket to log into any services on the network.
-Microsoft doesn’t always check a TGS after it’s issued, so it’s easy to slip it past any safeguards.
+- Kerberoast silver tickets: Another pass-the-ticket, but a silver ticket takes advantage of a feature in Windows that makes it easy for you to use services on the network.
+Kerberos grants a user a ticket-granting server (TGS) ticket, and a user can use that ticket to authentic to service accounts on the network.
+Microsoft doesn’t always check a TGS after it’s issued, so it’s easy to slip past any safeguards.

-Run Mimikatz as Administrator: Mimikatz needs to be “Run as Admin” to function completely, even if you are using an Administrator account.
+Mimikatz needs to “run as admin” to function correctly, even if you’re already using an administrator account.

-There are 2 versions of Mimikatz: 32bit and 64bit.
-Make sure you are running the correct version for your installation of Windows.
-Run the command ‘version’ from the Mimikatz prompt to get information about the Mimikatz executable, the Windows version, and if there are any Windows settings that will prevent Mimikatz from running correctly.
+Make sure you’re running the correct version for your installation of Windows.
+Run the command “version” from the Mimikatz prompt to get information about the Mimikatz executable, the Windows version, and if there are any Windows settings that will prevent Mimikatz from running correctly.

-The sekursla module in Mimikatz lets you dump passwords from memory.
-To use the commands in the sekurlsa module, you must have Admin or SYSTEM permissions.
+The module sekurlsa in Mimikatz lets you dump passwords from memory.
+To use the commands in the sekurlsa module, you must have admin or SYSTEM permissions.